“They’re f***ing scared shitless!”

 Many took up residence in Brooklyn, but they were famous for traveling thousands of miles for work — sometimes leaving one job at lunch to travel across the country for another one. [read Cecil’s account from Straight Dope]

 Media Sky Walkers, and I have met many more than I realise, bridge the old with the new.
 They might be outside Snap chats range, says my host, but they have other things that make them relevant.
 Any chat about “Fake News” for instance situates them in the world of Nietzsche and his relevance today.

 Berners Lee is a classic Sky walker.
-He might have invented mark up language years ago but he’s most definitely not a spent force.
+He might have invented mark up language, but years he’s most definitely not a spent force.

 The BBC’s Director of Digital Development James Montgomery gives a nod to me Sky walking.